k8ssandra/k8ssandra/docs/content/en/release-notes/_index.md

 When you upgrade from a prior K8ssandra release to 1.3.0, the default `cassandra.version` is now `4.0.0`.
 A changed `num_tokens` default may prevent Cassandra 4.0 from starting.
 This section explains how to avoid the issue.

 First, some background information.
 The default value for `num_tokens` in Cassandra 3.11 is 256.
 The default in Cassandra 4.0 is 16.
-The `num_tokens` setting defines the number of tokens randomly assigned to this node on the ring.
-The more tokens, relative to other nodes, the larger the proportion of data that this node will store.
+All nodes are assigned the same number of tokens based on the `num_tokens` setting.
+More tokens means that the ring is divided up into smaller ranges.
+A larger number of tokens means that each individual range will be smaller.

 The issue: [Upgrading from Cassandra 3.11 to 4.0 fails if num_tokens is not set](https://github.com/k8ssandra/k8ssandra/issues/1029).
 As noted for this scenario, the Cassandra logs will include the following error, and Cassandra will not start: